saurabhjadhav1911/flamenco/web/project-website/content/usage/variables/_index.md

 Let's look at a more concrete example, with the same configuration as above.

-- Alice runs Blender on macOS.
+- Alice runs Blender on **macOS**.
 She submits a job that has its render output set to `/Volumes/shared/flamenco/renders/shot_010_a_anim`.
 - Flamenco recognises the path, and stores the job as rendering to `{shared_storage}/renders/shot_010_a_anim`.
-- Bob's Linux machine is running the Worker, so when it receives a render task Flamenco will tell it to render to `/media/shared/flamenco/renders/shot_010_a_anim`.
+- Bob's computer is running the Worker on **Windows**, so when it receives a render task Flamenco will tell it to render to `F:\flamenco\renders\shot_010_a_anim`.
+- Carol's computer is also running a worker, but on **Linux**.
+When it receives a render task, Flamenco will tell it to render to `/media/shared/flamenco/renders/shot_010_a_anim`.